DocGo (NASDAQ:DCGO) Announces Quarterly Earnings Results

-DocGo (NASDAQ:DCGO – Get Rating) released its quarterly earnings data on Monday.
-The company reported $0.11 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.05 by $0.06, MarketWatch Earnings reports.
-The firm had revenue of $108.79 million for the quarter, compared to analyst estimates of $104.13 million.
+DocGo (NASDAQ:DCGO – Get Rating) announced its quarterly earnings data on Monday.
+The company reported $0.11 earnings per share for the quarter, beating the consensus estimate of $0.05 by $0.06, MarketWatch Earnings reports.
 DocGo had a return on equity of 16.14% and a net margin of 10.34%.
-During the same quarter in the prior year, the company earned $0.17 earnings per share.
+The business had revenue of $108.79 million during the quarter, compared to analyst estimates of $104.13 million.
+During the same period in the prior year, the company earned $0.17 earnings per share.
 DocGo updated its FY 2023 guidance to EPS.

 DocGo Price Performance